 SPEEDD Runtime Architecture

 The architecture of the runtime part of SPEEDD follows the Event-Driven Architecture paradigm.
 This approach facilitates building loosely coupled highly composable systems as well as provides close alignment with the real world problems, including our representative use cases.
 Every component functions as an event consumer, or an event producer, or a combination of both.
-The event bus plays a central role in facilitating inter-component communication which is done via events. provides a refinement of the conceptual architecture described above where the runtime part is represented as a group of loosely-coupled components interacting through events.
+The event bus plays a central role in facilitating inter-component communication which is done via events.
+Figure 2.3 provides a refinement of the conceptual architecture described above where the runtime part is represented as a group of loosely-coupled components interacting through events.
 The event bus serves as the communication and integration platform for SPEEDD runtime.